-- Disengagement from employment and skills development opportunities by young people in the 15-24 age group since the COVID-19 pandemic. - An opportunity to better connect Indigenous people to training and work through development of culturally sensitive employment opportunities in growing sectors such as construction. - The ongoing difficulty of community service organisations, in particular aged and disability care providers and the early childhood education sector, to meet increasing demand for skilled workers. - Challenges for hospitality, tourism, and small businesses to recruit workers to meet demand. - Limited public transport options in some areas and a lack of consistent learner driver support reducing pathways for young people to sustainable employment and training opportunities. - Impacts to agriculture industries as a result of the COVID-19 pandemic and the subsequent shortage of foreign workers, adding to difficulties for regional employers to maintain a skilled workforce. - A difficulty for Registered Training Organisations (RTOs) across the region to attract students to traditional courses. - A lack of existing skills development and pre-employment pathways into emerging trades, construction, manufacturing and innovation sectors. - A dual labour market with a metropolitan centre in the ACT insulated by the government sector and limited local employment opportunities in the surrounding areas of NSW. - Unique labour markets in several towns and commercial centres requiring highly tailored activities to meet these centre's employment challenges.
+- Disengagement from employment and skills development opportunities by young people in the 15-24 age bracket. - An opportunity to better connect Indigenous Australians to training and work through development of culturally sensitive employment opportunities in growing sectors such as construction. - The ongoing difficulty of community service organisations, in particular aged and disability care providers and the early childhood education sector, to meet increasing demand for skilled workers. - Challenges for hospitality, tourism, and small businesses to recruit workers to meet demand. - Limited public transport options in some areas and a lack of consistent learner driver support reducing pathways for young people to sustainable employment and training opportunities.